nicolasfauchereau/ICU_Water_Watch/notebooks/C3S/README.md

 done;
 ```

-For seasonal tercile probabilistic forecasts:
+For the seasonal tercile probabilistic forecasts:

 ```
 for lead in 1 2 3; do